 About the Charlemagne Youth Prize

-The award is run jointly by the European Parliament and the Foundation of the International Charlemagne Prize of Aachen, and was established in 2008.
+The award is run jointly by the European Parliament and the Foundation of the International Charlemagne Prize of Aachen.

-In order to participate in the Charlemagne Youth Prize, you will need to:
+In order to participate in the European Charlemagne Youth Prize, you will need to:

 • Have a European project with which you wish to apply;